McCarthy Beach State Park

 Limited spring camping available starting April 1st.

 The camping season at McCarthy Beach is April 1st through mid-November.
 The actual opening date depends on when the snow melts.
-This year the campgrounds are mostly free of snow but haven't been cleaned up yet.
+This year the campgrounds are free of snow but haven't been cleaned up yet.
 Spring snowstorms may cause the campgrounds to close again, but in the meantime they are available on an as-is basis.

 The Beatrice Lake Campground will be open as usual.

-Camping reservations are available starting May 20th.
+No camping reservations are needed/available until May 20th.

 The new shower building is scheduled to open by May 22nd.